leadlineit/ansible-role-bareos_dir/README.md

 The variables above are optional.
 They don't have a default value, so if you don't define them - tasks using them will be skipped.
 You can set only some of them, or not set at all (in this case, you will simply install Bareos Storage with default configuration).

-Also you cah use HashiCorp Vault for store certificates (when you use Bareos with TLS) Variable for this:
+Also you can use HashiCorp Vault for store certificates (when you use Bareos with TLS) Variable for this:

 ```yaml